 In the world of web development we talk about semantic content when computers understand the structure of a document, and the roles of the elements inside of it.
-If we want to creating proper semantics, we need to deeply understand the structure of our content and the capabilities of frontend technologies.
+If we want to create proper semantics, we need to deeply understand the structure of our content and the capabilities of front-end technologies.

 So what are the tangible benefits?
 Proper semantics means a more searchable content that leads to a better search engine ranking.
 We also increase accessibility, as assistive technologies such as screen readers can better interpret the meaning of our content.

 There are many different front-end development techniques that enable developers to achieve a semantic page structure.
 This post will provide you with a brief intro into semantic HTML tags and the concept of the document outline.